stan-dev/projpred/cran-comments.md

 The "Possibly mis-spelled words in DESCRIPTION" are names that are spelled correctly.

+The R-devel win-builder check also gave the following NOTE:

+    * checking examples ...
+[27s] NOTE
+    Examples with CPU (user + system) or elapsed time > 10s user system elapsed
+    as.matrix.projection 4.56    0.5   12.37

+In previous checks (both local and on win-builder), this example did not take that long, so the increased runtime might simply be due to a temporary heavy workload on the system that the win-builder check ran on.

 The macOS builder check gave the following NOTE: